ohler55/ojg/design.md

 There is a trade off in that JSON is not parsed directly to a Go type by must go through an intermediate data structure first.
 There is an up side to that as well though.
-Not any simple or generic data can be used to recompose objects and no just JSON strings.
+Now any simple or generic data can be used to recompose objects and not just JSON strings.

 The `alt.GenAlter()` function was interesting in that it is possible to modify a slice type and then reset the members without